Sage-Bionetworks/sage-monorepo/apps/openchallenges/image-service/README.md

 ### Start the service in development mode

-The approach is to first start the service and its dependencies as a container with `serve-detach` (see above), then stop and remove the container before starting the service with `serve`.
+The approach is to first start the service and its dependencies as a container with `serve-detach`, then stop and remove the container before starting the service with `serve`.

 ```console
 nx serve-detach openchallenges-image-service